Partner or Spouse

 7. Listen to the words & the underlying perceptions, beliefs, or assumptions.

-8. Attentive body language through soft eye contact, leaning forward slightly, and open body stance.
+8. Use attentive body language through soft eye contact, leaning forward slightly, and an open body stance.

-9. Non-verbal encouragers such as head nods, concerned/responsive facial expressions
+9. Use non-verbal encouragers such as head nods and concerned/responsive facial expressions.

 10. Express empathy when appropriate